cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Number of data sources

-The following VW output shows the number of data sources:
+The following output shows the number of data sources:

 ```
 num sources = 1